BardicDefense/purple-hack/README.md

 |  Mountains, jungle, swamps  |         4         |     3 in 6      |      No mounts or vehicles      |

-If the party is travelling on a road and does not leave, a hex costs 2 travel points to enter; but only roadside features will be explored; features further from the road are missed.
+If the party is travelling on a road and does not leave, a hex costs 2 travel points to enter; Some roads are marked with mile markers; on these roads, it costs 2 travel points per 6 miles traveled.
+Only roadside features will be explored while travelling on a road; features further from the road are missed.

 Travel may be impeded by poor weather, reducing the party's travel points by 2.
 If this reduces the party's travel points to 0 or below, they can only progress